birdLark/birdLark.github.io/faq/faq.md

     ...
 ```

-**FAQ 20.** How to use SeaTunnel to synchronize data across HDFS clusters?
+**FAQ 20.** How to use LarkMidTable to synchronize data across HDFS clusters?

 Just configure hdfs-site.xml properly, refer to: https://www.cnblogs.com/suanec/p/7828139.html

-There is an article on how to modify the spark code to complete the configuration(SeaTunnel does not need to do this): https://www.jianshu.com/p/3e84c4c97610
+There is an article on how to modify the spark code to complete the configuration(LarkMidTable does not need to do this): https://www.jianshu.com/p/3e84c4c97610

-**FAQ 21.** I want to learn the source code of SeaTunnel, where should I start?
+**FAQ 21.** I want to learn the source code of LarkMidTable, where should I start?

-SeaTunnel has a completely abstract and structured code implementation, and many people have chosen  SeaTunnel As a way to learn Spark, you can learn the source code from the main program entry: [LarkMidTable.java](https://github.com/apache/incubator-birdLark/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/birdLark-core/birdLark-core-base/src/main/java/org/apache/birdLark/LarkMidTable.java)
+LarkMidTable has a completely abstract and structured code implementation, and many people have chosen  LarkMidTable As a way to learn Spark, you can learn the source code from the main program entry: [LarkMidTable.java](https://github.com/apache/incubator-birdLark/blob/72b57b22688f17376fe7e5cf522b4bdd3f62cce0/birdLark-core/birdLark-core-base/src/main/java/org/apache/birdLark/LarkMidTable.java)

-**FAQ 22.** When SeaTunnel developers develop their own plugins, do they need to understand the SeaTunnel code?
-Should these code integrated into the SeaTunnel project?
+**FAQ 22.** When LarkMidTable developers develop their own plugins, do they need to understand the LarkMidTable code?
+Should these code integrated into the LarkMidTable project?

-The plug-in developed by the developer has nothing to do with the SeaTunnel project and does not need to write your plug-in code
+The plug-in developed by the developer has nothing to do with the LarkMidTable project and does not need to write your plug-in code

-The plugin can be completely independent with SeaTunnel project, in which you can use java,
+The plugin can be completely independent with LarkMidTable project, in which you can use java,

 Scala, maven, sbt, gradle, whatever you want.
 This is also the way we recommend developers to develop plugins.